optimistiCli/ishwest_py3_toolbox/README.md

 ## Tools

+### Docs generator

 `gendocs.sh`

-: Generates html documentation from source files using [pdoc](https://pdoc3.github.io/pdoc/).
+Generates html documentation from source files using [pdoc](https://pdoc3.github.io/pdoc/) and saves it to `docs/` dir.
+Also calls `cook_combined_md.py` to generate MarkDown version of the documentation and then inserts it into `README.md` (this file).

+#### Pdoc Virtual Environment

+If you point the `PDOC_PYENV` environment variable to a Python venv with pdoc installed in it then all documentation generation will take place in this virtual environment.

+#### Pdoc Templates

+Templates from `pdoc_templates/` are used to generate documentation.
+Alternatively you can set `PDOC_TEMPLATES` environment variable to point to an alternative templates dir.

+### Unit Tests

 `runtests.sh`

-: Runs unit tests.
+Runs unit tests.